-- 1. Applications of ethics to crop advising
+- 1. Applications of ethics to crop advising Examples of Continuing Education - a.
+Understanding the CCA code of ethics - b.
+Understanding the CCA process for ethics complaints - c.
+Ethics training

+2. Crop advising business and legal issues Examples of Continuing Education

 - a.
-Understanding the code of ethics

-- b.
-Understanding the process for ethics complaints

-2. Crop advising business and legal issues Examples of Continuing Education a.
-Applications of computer technology and programs

-- a.
 Employment and business law

 - b.
 Errors and omissions insurance

 - c.
 Liability issues

 - d.
 Complaint handling

-3. Technology applications to crop advising Examples of Continuing Education
+- 3. Technology applications for crop advising Examples of Continuing Education

+- a.
+Applications of computer technology and programs